irritably/IQass/docs/PROJECT_ANALYSIS_AND_RECOMMENDATIONS.md

 ### Long-term Optimizations (Low Priority, High Effort)
 1. Advanced Analytics Dashboard
+2. Use WebGL for Blur & Feature Analysis
-2. WebAssembly for Performance-Critical Algorithms
+3. WebAssembly for Performance-Critical Algorithms
-3. Automated Testing Suite
+4. Automated Testing Suite

 ## Conclusion

 This comprehensive analysis provides a roadmap for evolving the Drone Image Quality Analyzer into an even more robust, user-friendly, and performant application.
 The recommendations are prioritized to deliver maximum impact with available resources, focusing first on critical user experience improvements and performance optimizations before moving to advanced features and long-term architectural enhancements.

 The project already demonstrates strong technical foundations and thoughtful design principles.
-By implementing these recommendations systematically, the application can become a best-in-class tool for professional drone image quality assessment.
+By implementing these recommendations systematically, the application can become a best-in-class tool for professional drone image quality assessment, capable of handling large-scale operations with optimal performance and user experience.